-Thousands gather on Belarus independence Square in the rain to maintain protest momentum
+Thousands gather on Belarus' Independence Square in the rain to maintain protest momentum

 Under an overcast sky and intermittent rain the people gathered to listen to singers and held their phone lights aloft in what has become something of a tradition for coloured revolutions in the former Soviet world.

-There was some fears that the protest movement was losing its momentum as Lukashenko launched an increasingly effective counter offensive last week.
+There were some fears that the protest movement was losing its momentum as Lukashenko launched an increasingly effective counter offensive last week.
 But the people were reinvigorated by the massive March of the New Belarus demonstration on August 23 that attracted at least quarter of a million participants.
 Security services that had been deployed in the capital to break up and contain the protest were simply overwhelm and left powerless to act.

 This demonstration like all the others was remarkable for its peacefulness.
 Earlier the same day shoppers in a mall near the government offices in Minsk burst into song lining the various levels around the atrium to sing an old Belarusian anthem that has been adopted by the protest movement turning the shopping mall into a cathedral in a moving display of both determination and the principles by which this revolution is being pursued.